Make This Summery Chicken Dish with Minimal Ingredients, Maximum Flavor!

 ‘dollopsism’ shares a winning summer recipe from her lockdown diaries

 This article is part of “The Community Issue”, our celebration of what brings us together: Food.
 We’ll be giving you recipes that you asked for, highlighting some amazing recipes that you’ve shared, exploring what we’ve learned from each other here at KS, and so much more!
-Join us as we connect with each other through food this month and check out this link for an overview of all our latest stories and recipes from the issue.
-Don’t forget to follow us on Instagram for behind the scenes, extra community content, and more!
+Join us as we connect with each other through food this month and check out for an overview of all our latest stories and recipes from the issue.
+Don’t forget to follow us on for behind the scenes, extra community content, and more!

 The first thing I noticed were the colors.
 Which proves again how often we eat with our eyes.
 But then as I read through the recipe—the poetically named Chicken, Yoghurt, Cucumber, Radishes—I was struck by the attention that the author, dollopsism, paid to each of the few ingredients.
 But more on that later.